How we investigate health concerns about nurses, midwives and nursing associates

 What happens if the nurse, midwife or nursing associate has done something wrong because of their health condition?Back to top

-Often, investigations about a nurse, midwife or nursing associates’s health begin because of a specific incident or series of incidents which, on their own, might suggest a regulatory concern about the nurse, midwife or nursing associate’s practice or conduct.
+Often, investigations about a nurse, midwife or nursing associate’s health begin because of a specific incident or series of incidents which, on their own, might suggest a regulatory concern about the nurse, midwife or nursing associate’s practice or conduct.

 One example is a nurse, midwife or nursing associate who attends work in an unfit state because they’ve been drinking, and who has a dependency on alcohol.
 In these circumstances, we’d need to explore, and gather evidence about, both the background health condition, and any relevant incidents.